Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/File-Format/Unpacked.md

 !!! note "This ID is used to [restore the package](#restoring-actual-package-files)."

+## Package Versions

+!!! info "In some contexts, it may also be useful to know the package version."

+Reference to unique *Package Version* are referred to by an index known as [PackageVerIdx][max-numbers] in the events:

+- So a `PackageVerIdx == 1` in an event means `fetch the entry at index 1` of [package-versions.bin](#package-versionsbin).

+This information is sometimes used to `e.g.` upgrade packages.

-### package-reference-versions-len.bin
+### package-versions-len.bin

-Contains the lengths of entries in [package-reference-versions.bin](#package-reference-idsbin).
+Contains the lengths of entries in [package-versions.bin](#package-idsbin).

 | Data Type | Name          | Description                 |
 | --------- | ------------- | --------------------------- |